Women owned/operated

 EQUITY AND INCLUSION

 Eden is queer-identifying farmer who strives to empower those who are not historically/fairly represented in agriculture.
-Lucky Crow, first and foremost, is a safe and inclusive space for anyone interested in farming and local food economies.
+Lucky Crow, first and foremost, is a safe and inclusive space for anyone interested in farm business and local food economies.
 We believe a more diverse and equitable food production system is imperative in our work towards a sustainable future.
-Eden is committed to maintaining open communication with all employees to ensure they feel safe and heard.

 Eden

-Nella Mae’s FarM-FULL FOR 2024
+Nella Mae's Farm

-• POSITION: 1 APPRENTICESHIPS
+• 1 APPRENTICESHIP

-• FULL TIME (30-40 hrs/week)
+• FULL TIME (30-40 hours/week)

-• LOCATION: Cove (Northeast Oregon)
+• LOCATION: Cove (Satellite Farm)

-• ON-FARM HOUSING OFFERED
+• ON-FARM HOUSING?
+No

 • VEHICLE REQUIRED?
 Yes

-• LANGUAGES SPOKEN: English and Spanish.
+• LANGUAGES SPOKEN: English, Spanish

-2024 will be the 11th season of Nella Mae’s Farm, but she grew up on her family’s farm and started selling at the La Grande Farmers Market when she was 10 years old.
+2025 will be the 12th season of Nella Mae’s Farm, but she grew up on her family’s farm and started selling at the La Grande Farmers Market when she was 10 years old.
 However, due to the difficulty of farming, she was encouraged to leave agriculture behind and go to college.
 Her return to agriculture was a surprise to everyone, and was made possible by the local food movement of the 2000’s.

 Skills taught at the farm include seed starting, transplanting, direct seeding, harvesting, produce processing, marketing, use of equipment, farm business management skills, sales, and customer service.